 Welcome to The Western Front Association: remembering the First World War of 1914-18

-On 11 November 2012 all members of the WFA celebrated our thirty-second anniversary.
-During these thirty-two years, the WFA has a proud record of remembering The First World War and those of all nations who fought and those who died in the years 1914-18.
-As we enter our thirty-second year, did you know, for example:
+On 11 November 2013 all members of the WFA celebrated our thirty-third anniversary.
+During these 33 years, the WFA has a proud record of remembering The First World War and those of all nations who fought and those who died in the years 1914-18.
+As we move through our thirty-fourth year, did you know, for example:

 - the WFA publishes two excellent journals: Stand To! and the Bulletin?